 While it's not the same, we are doing something about it - and it is absoltuely, 100% free to participate.
 Our goal is to create an uplifting experience teens, their families, and entire communities will never forget... in a good way; and to provide educators like you additional ways to engage your students and close out the year on a truly positive note as they

 shine in the virtual spotlight (the next best thing to live performances, exhibits and competitions)

-“hear” applause and encouragement from massve online audiences (and their favorite celebrities!)
+“hear” applause and encouragement from massive online audiences (and their favorite celebrities!)

-win Verge Awards and prizes (and hopefully, scholarships!)
+win Verge Awards and life-changing prizes and experiences

 use their passions for visual and performing arts, STEM, advocacy and/or volunteerism to raise awareness of and $millions for causes they care about (which can be truly rewarding and empowering during these tough times)